Causes of the 2000s United States housing bubble: Deregulation

 Federal Home Loan Bank Board allowed federal S&Ls to originate Adjustable-rate mortgages in 1979 and in 1981 the Comptroller of the Currency extended the privilege to national banks.
 This regulation, enacted during times when fixed-rate loans at 17% were beyond the reach of many prospective home-owners, led to a series of innovations in adjustable-rate financing that contributed the easy credit that help fuel the housing bubble.

 Several authors single out the banking deregulation by the Gramm–Leach–Bliley Act as significant.
 Nobel Prize-winning economist Paul Krugman has called Senator Phil Gramm "the father of the financial crisis" due to his sponsorship of the act but later revised his viewpoint saying repealing Glass-Steagall is "not what caused the financial crisis, which arose instead from 'shadow banks.'"
 Nobel Prize-winning economist Joseph Stiglitz has also argued that GLB helped to create the crisis.
 An article in The Nation has made the same argument.

-Economists Robert Ekelund and Mark Thornton have also criticized the Act as contributing to the crisis.
+Economists Robert Ekelund and Mark Thornton have also criticized the Act as contributing to the Subprime mortgage crisis.
 They state that while "in a world regulated by a gold standard, 100% reserve banking, and no FDIC deposit insurance" the Financial Services Modernization Act would have made "perfect sense" as a legitimate act of deregulation, but under the present fiat monetary system it "amounts to corporate welfare for financial institutions and a moral hazard that will make taxpayers pay dearly."

 Critics have also noted de facto deregulation through a shift in mortgage securitization market share from more highly regulated Government Sponsored Enterprises to less regulated investment banks.

 However, many economists, analysts and politicians reject the criticisms of the GLB legislation.
 Brad DeLong, a former advisor to President Clinton and economist at the University of California, Berkeley and Tyler Cowen of George Mason University have both argued that the Gramm-Leach-Bliley Act softened the impact of the crisis by allowing for mergers and acquisitions of collapsing banks as the crisis unfolded in late 2008.
 "Alice M. Rivlin, who served as a deputy director of the Office of Management and Budget under Bill Clinton, said that GLB was a necessary piece of legislation because the separation of investment and commercial banking 'wasn't working very well.'
 Even Bill Clinton stated (in 2008): 'I don't see that signing that bill had anything to do with the current crisis'".